emmercm/www/src/blog/_shebang.md

 The `<executable>` should be an absolute (non-relative) path to either an interpreter (`sh`, `bash`, `pwsh`, `python3`, `ruby`, `node`, etc.), or an executable that can _find_ an interpreter (`/usr/bin/env`).

 Using `#! /usr/bin/env <interpreter>` is typically more "portable" (works more reliably across a wide variety of OSes).
 This is because `/usr/bin/env` should always exist, but your interpreter could live in a non-standard location, especially if it isn't a shell (`python3`, `ruby`, `node`, `perl`, etc.).
+For example
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTk1NTQ5OTMzLC0xODgwMzI3MjYyLDY2Mj
+eyJoaXN0b3J5IjpbLTY2NjYzOTQ5NCwtMTg4MDMyNzI2Miw2Nj
-IzMjk0OSwtNTI4ODA5NTIxLDcxMDYyMDExOCwtMTM3MDk4NDQ3
+IyMzI5NDksLTUyODgwOTUyMSw3MTA2MjAxMTgsLTEzNzA5ODQ0
-NF19
+NzRdfQ==
 -->